woodstockcs/practice50/Variables and Operators/sum and product.md

 None

 ## Problem
 Declare two integer variables, and print their sum and their product on two separate lines.
-Remember to use a placeholder, '%d', in order to print
+Remember to use a placeholder, <code>%d</code>, in order to print

 ## Distribution Code
 None